-The terms casket and coffin are often used interchangeably; generally, the term casket is more common in the U.S. and coffin in the U.K.
+The casket and coffin are terms that are often used interchangeably; generally, the word casket is more common in America and

 - COFFIN – originated in the 16th century.
-It is commonly associated with a wooden burial vessel shaped like a box with six or eight sides, which is wide at the shoulders and tapering in the head and feet.
+It is typically connected with a burial vessel made of wood and shaped like a box with 6 or 8 sides, which is wide at the shoulders and tapering at the head and feet.

-- CASKET – came into use in the mid-19th century.
-It refers to a four-sided rectangular box with a split lid and hinges for viewing purposes.
+- CASKET – are used in the mid-19th century.
+It pertains to a rectangular box with four sides and two lids and hinges for the purpose of viewing.

 DIFFERENT TYPES OF CASKETS

 Caskets are available in different materials such as:

 Wooden Caskets – these caskets are made of hardwood, such as oak, mahogany, walnut, maple, cherry, poplar, pecan, and pine.
 These wooden caskets are often hand-sculpted and polished to shine or satin finish, to make it more appealing.

 Casket pricing is like solid wood furniture.
 Hardwood like mahogany, cherry, and walnut are at the high end and higher price.
 Mid-range materials include oak, maple, and birch.
 Poplar, willow, and pine are at the low end.